heyProto/ProtoGraph.CMS/README.md

+- TemplateCard > Delete or Deactivate
+- TemplateDatum > Delete or Deactivate

 Dependent Destroy
 - PermissionInvite can be deleted
 - Permission can be deactivated
 - User cannot be deleted
 - Account cannot be deleted.
 Deactivated.
-- Authentications can be Deactivated.
+- Authentications can be deleted.

 ----